briksdaal/pokedex/README.md

 After script completes, run populate/populate.js from the main project folder with your PostgreSQL connection string as an argument.

 Both scripts can be run with DEBUG=pokedex:\* to log the progress.

+On deployment, the necessary enviroment variables are CLOUDINARY_URL, DB_URL (PostgreSQL connection string), and ADMIN_PW.